 How have you tested the microtensiometer?

-FloraPulse has done months-long field trials in winegrapes, almonds and apple.
+FloraPulse has done season-long field trials in fruit and nut crops.
 We corroborated that our patented sensor measures plant water-stress accurately and that our measurements agree with the gold standard: the pressure chamber.
 As a result, our sensors could save growers on time and effort in measuring plant stress manually in the field.